fldsantos/gitblog/entries/hello-world.md

 # Hello World

-Tags: intro, welcome, sample
+tags: introduction, welcome

+This is my first blog entry!
+Welcome to my blog.

+## What is this?

-This is a sample post generated with the starter.
+This is a simple blogging engine powered by GitHub Actions.

+## Features

-- Write your posts in Markdown inside the `entries` folder.
+- Markdown support
-- The first `#` heading becomes the title.
-- Add a `Tags:` line (comma separated) anywhere near the top to categorize.

-Happy blogging!
+- Tag filtering
+- Search functionality
+- Dark mode design